Electrostatic gate-controlled quantum interference in a high-mobility two-dimensional electron gas at the (La$_{0.3}$Sr$_{0.7}$)(Al$_{0.65}$Ta$_{0.35}$)O$_3$/SrTiO$_3$ interface

 Here, we investigate magnetoresistance of LSAT/STO devices at temperatures down to 100 mK and in magnetic fields up to 16 T. Our LSAT/STO devices consist of 10 unit cells of LSAT film grown on TiO$_2$-terminated STO (001) single crystals using pulse laser deposition (PLD) technique.
 The epitaxial growth of LSAT was precisely controlled by in-situ reflection high energy electron diffraction.
 During growth, the oxygen partial pressure (P${_{O_2}}$) and temperature were maintained at 1$\times10^{-4}$ torr and 950$^\circ$C, respectively.
 After growth, the samples were annealed in the oxygen atmosphere of pressure 25 mTorr and at the temperature of 600$^\circ$C for filling the oxygen vacancies.
-As displayed in Fig. 1a inset, the six-terminal Hall bar devices of width 50 $\mu$m and length 160 $\mu$m between the longitudinal voltage leads were fabricated by conventional photolithography technique using AlN films as hard mask.
+As displayed in Fig.~\ref{F1}a inset, the six-terminal Hall bar devices of width 50 $\mu$m and length 160 $\mu$m between the longitudinal voltage leads were fabricated by conventional photolithography technique using AlN films as hard mask.
 For transport measurements, the devices were electrically contacted with aluminum wires using wire bonder and then cooled from room temperature down to 100 mK in a dilution fridge.
-Simultaneous measurements of longitudinal resistance $R_{xx}$ and Hall resistance $R_{yx}$ were performed using an excitation current of 100 nA in static magnetic fields up to 16 T. Measurements on the as-grown samples were not feasible due to its extremely high resistance.
-To enable resistance measurements and tune carrier density, we employed electrostatic gating through the STO substrate.
+Simultaneous measurements of longitudinal resistance $R_{xx}$ and Hall resistance $R_{yx}$ were performed using an excitation current of 100 nA in static magnetic fields and 1 $\mu$A in pulsed magnetic fields.
+We measured two devices, device-1 and device-2.
+The measurements on the as-grown device-1 were not feasible due to extreme inhomogeneity leading to high resistance.
+To enable resistance measurements and tune carrier density on this device, we employed electrostatic gating through the STO substrate of thickness 0.5 mm.
+For back-gate operation, the rear surface of the substrate was coated with silver paint, and a gold wire was attached at the center of this surface to serve as the gate electrode.
 We performed measurements at different tilt angles with respect to $B$ orientation using in-situ rotator probe.
 Measurements at temperatures above 1.2 K were performed in a helium-4 cryostat.